smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/01-FastAPI/README.md

 👉 If the `model.joblib` that you want to use today for your **Prediction API** corresponds to the latest version of you code, no worries 🎉

-👉 (or if you choose to retrain your code locally using the solution from yesterday, no worries either 🎉)
+👉 (or if you choose to retrain your code locally using the solution from Train at Scale, no worries either 🎉)

 The solution otherwise is to use for the prediction the version of your code/pipeline that was used for the training.
 If you need to do so, call a TA